Jill McGee

 What does your role involve?

-As a Group Non-Executive Director I work with other Board members, sharing responsibility for the decisions made by the board which focus on creating an environment which supports the success of the organisation in leading local improvement of healthcare services.
+As a group non-executive director I work with other board members, sharing responsibility for the decisions made by the board which focus on creating an environment which supports the success of the organisation in leading local improvement of healthcare services.
 A key part of that role is how we value and support our staff in providing the best care possible to our patients.

-Specifically, as the Board Wellbeing Guardian my role is to act as a ‘conscience’ to the trust ensuring that we prioritise the health and wellbeing of staff.
-In that role I undertake regular ward and service walkabouts with the well being team, to listen to staff challenges and hear about your successes, ensure you know how to access the wellbeing resources we have available and bring any key concerns to the attention of the Board.
+Specifically, as the board wellbeing guardian my role is to act as a ‘conscience’ to the trust ensuring that we prioritise the health and wellbeing of staff.
+In that role I undertake regular ward and service walkabouts with the well being team, to listen to staff challenges and hear about your successes, ensure you know how to access the wellbeing resources we have available and bring any key concerns to the attention of the board.

 Why is health and wellbeing so important in the workplace?